marcoalopez/GrainSizeTools/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/header_fig.png)

-[GrainSizeTools script](http://marcoalopez.github.io/GrainSizeTools/) is a free open-source cross-platform script written in [Python][1] that provides several tools to characterize the grain size from thin sections.
+[GrainSizeTools script](http://marcoalopez.github.io/GrainSizeTools/) is a free open-source cross-platform script written in [Python][1] that provides several tools to visualize and characterize the grain size from thin sections.
 The script is suitable to use for paleopiezometry (paleowattmetry) studies and to derive the actual 3D grain size distribution using the Saltykov and the two-step methods.
 The script only requires measuring the grain sectional areas from a thin section and **does not require a previous experience with Python programming language** (see [documentation][2]).
 For users with coding skills, the script is organized in a modular way using Python functions, which facilitates to modify, reuse or extend the code if needed.

 Screenshots
 -------------